lucasw/egui_image/README.md

 The finished we app is found in the `docs/` folder (this is so that you can easily share it with [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)).
 It consists of three files:

-* `index.html`: A few lines of HTML, CSS and JS that loads your app. **You need to edit this** (once) to replace `egui_template` with the name of your crate!
+* `index.html`: A few lines of HTML, CSS and JS that loads your app. **You need to edit this** (once) to replace `egui_image` with the name of your crate!
 * `your_crate_bg.wasm`: What the Rust code compiles to.
 * `your_crate.js`: Auto-generated binding between Rust and JS.

-You can test the template app at <https://emilk.github.io/egui_template/>.
+You can test the template app at <https://emilk.github.io/egui_image/>.

 ## Updating Egui

-As of 2020, Egui is in active development with frequent releases with breaking changes. [egui_template](https://github.com/emilk/egui_template/) will be updated in lock-step to always use the latest version of Egui.
+As of 2020, Egui is in active development with frequent releases with breaking changes. [egui_image](https://github.com/emilk/egui_image/) will be updated in lock-step to always use the latest version of Egui.